marrink-lab/vermouth-martinize/doc/source/tutorials/elastic_networks.rst

 ``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp -elastic``

-which will apply the default harmonic bond constant (500 kJ/mol/nm^2) between non-successive BB beads which are < 0.9 nm apart in space.
+which will apply the default harmonic bond constant (700 kJ/mol/nm^2) between non-successive BB beads which are < 0.9 nm apart in space.

 NOTE!
-For proteins in martini 3, the default constant should be 700 kJ/mol/nm^2.
-Changing the default elastic constant per force field will be fixed in future versions of martinize2.
+For proteins in martini 3, the default constant is 700 kJ/mol/nm^2.
+For proteins in martini 2, a value of 500 kJ/mol/nm^2 may be more appropriate.

 Customising cutoffs